 Bobst International Center

 MSK welcomes patients from around the world.
-If you are an international patient, call for help coordinating your care.
+If you’re an international patient, call for help coordinating your care.

 Patient Representative Office

-Call if you have any questions about the Health Care Proxy form or if you have any concerns about your care.
+Call with questions about the Health Care Proxy form or if you have concerns about your care.